Managing Coder Sessions with the SDK

 The Hub auto-derives label from the task prompt when the caller doesn't set one, so a fresh session always has a label to show in list views.

-The exact status string varies.
+The exact status string varies and is not the field to branch on in this example.
 What matters is:

 • creation succeeded and you have a real sessionId